patgrasso/nyota/README.md

 understands English and will carry out your every command.
 Well, only those commands you teach to her.

-Nyota is different from Siri and Google Now in that she is build for actionable commands.
+Nyota is different from other language processors, such as Siri and Google Now, in that she is built to execute actionable commands.
 She is not a question bot, or a conversation AI (although those might make nifty plugins), but rather an officer who awaits commands from the captain of your computer, you, and carries them out.
 This project is inspired by the aspiration of human-like interaction with computers.

 ## A Plugin-Based NLP